mropert/mropert.github.io/_posts/2017-12-30_simplifying_build-part2.md

 serve the build process (such as code generators) and the second one for the result binaries.

 Finally, some settings should be available to build systems (but not toolchain configurations) to invoke the compiler:
-* Target (object file, library or executable)
+* Target type (object file, library or executable)
 * Source file(s)
+* Preprocessor defines
 * Include search directories
-* Preprocessor defines
 * Library search directories
 * Libraries to link
 * Linkage (static vs shared)